We have 8 easy to talk to counselors located throughout the state of N.C., to meet, talk and help you decide what is best for you and your baby.

 You can choose a family for your child.
 You can meet them and have as little or as much contact with them as you choose.
 You can spend time with your baby after delivery.
 Your baby will be placed with the loving family you have selected.
 You can receive updates on your child as he grows.
 Or not.
 The choice is yours.

-Placing a child for adoption is a difficult decision.
+Placing a child for adoption is a difficult decision, whether it is a planned or unintended pregnancy.
 Our counselors are trained to help you sort through your feelings and help you.
 Knowing what to expect is important.
 Our counselors will help you through the process and find comfort in your decision.

 As the child grows, the adoptive parents explain that your decision was made out of love and concern for your child’s future and that you had the best interest of your child in mind.
 From a very early age, our adoptive parents tell their children of the special feelings their birthparents have for them.
 As a result, most children grow up feeling true respect for their birthparents and understanding for the difficult decision that was made on their behalf.
 Adoption is not giving your child away – adoption is a way to plan for your child’s life.